Interactive-Echoes/.github/profile/README.md

 Our focus is on delivering high-quality, modular code that can be seamlessly integrated for a wide range of software projects.

 **All good software should tell a story and our tales are written in the language of C++.**

+### Find Our Wiki Here to Get Started
+Welcome to the journey.
+If you're new to Interactive Echoes, this [Wiki](https://github.com/Interactive-Echoes/IE/wiki) is where it all begins.
+Within these pages lies everything you need—coding standards, development practices, and the keys to mastering our workflows.
+Whether you're here to build, contribute, or explore, the Wiki will guide you through the foundation of our craft.